LLG00/bioinfo-scripts/exchange-2024/pep2cds/README_pep2cds.md

 ## Sanity checks

-The script automatically warns you if:
+The script automatically warns if:

 - A sequence present in the PEP file has no corresponding CDS entry
 - A CDS sequence length is not exactly 3× its PEP length